pfnet/maf_example/liblinear/README.md

 ## Overview

-In this demo scenario, we perform a series of procedure which is typical in machine learning.
+In this demo scenario, we perform a series of procedures which is typical in machine learning.

 - Split dataset (we use [svmguide3](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary/svmguide3) ) into 10 pieces
 - With varying training methods and cost functions which differ in regularization,